draeger-lab/refinegems/README.md

    cd refinegems \
    docker build -t refinegems .
 ```
+> [!NOTE]
+> To provide the input files and retrieve the output files mount one folder as workspace folder to the Docker image with `-v`.

 The default command executed by the image is ``refinegems -h`` and provides the help information for the CLI of
 ``refineGEMs``.